 Instructions

-- In a medium bowl, whisk together balsamic vinegar, extra-virgin olive oil, honey or brown sugar, minced garlic, Italian herbs, Dijon mustard, and crushed red pepper flakes if using.
+- In a mixing bowl, combine the balsamic vinegar, extra-virgin olive oil, honey or brown sugar, minced garlic, dried Italian herbs blend, Dijon mustard, and, if you enjoy a touch of heat, add the crushed red pepper flakes.
+Whisk thoroughly to create a harmonious marinade.

-- Reduce the heat to medium.
-Pour the reserved marinade over the chicken breasts.
-Simmer gently, spooning the sauce over the chicken, for an additional 4-5 minutes until the chicken is cooked through and the sauce thickens to a glaze.
+- Lower the heat to medium.
+Pour the reserved marinade over the chicken in the skillet.
+Let it simmer gently, frequently spooning the bubbling sauce over the top of the chicken for an additional 4 to 5 minutes.
+This will glaze the meat and further saturate it with flavor.

-- Transfer the chicken breasts to a platter, spoon the glossy balsamic glaze over the top, and garnish with chopped parsley or basil before serving.
+- Once done, transfer the chicken breasts to a serving platter.
+Spoon any thickened, shiny balsamic glaze remaining in the pan over the top.
+Finish by scattering chopped fresh parsley or basil for freshness and visual appeal before serving.

 Nutritional Information